jatin7/springbootcass-basic/README.md

 }
 ```

+The Spring Boot version used in this scenario is version **2.1.0**.

 ## Cassandra Schema

 For this scenario, the following Cassandra keyspace and table are used (the keyspace replication strategy can be changed to whatever is needed), as defined in "schema.cql" file.
 The main table is used for keeping track of available books with their titles and authors.